How To Grow Herbs Indoors

 The inverse square law illustrates the importance of placing the artifcial light source as close as possible to the plants without physically damaging them.
 In the case of standard fluorescents, you should either hang your fluorescent fixtures on chains or be able to raise the plants to a point so that the light source is between 2 and 6 inches above the plant canopy, the closer the better.
 Since fluorescent tubes burn relatively cool to the touch, the fixture can be placed this close to the plants without physically damaging them.
 The typical lumen output for a standard 4-foot fluorescent tube is approximately 2400 lumens.

 Providing a balanced spectrum of light is of primary importance for success under fluorescents.
 Virtually all fluorescents are available in differing color spectrum outputs.
-Standard fluorescents are available in color outputs commonly referred to as "cool white" or "warm white".
-There are also fluorescent tubes that are color formulated specifically for plant growth. .
-If not using a dedicated "grow tube", you will get best results by mixing one cool white and one warm white tube per fixture.
+Standard fluorescents are available in color outputs commonly referred to as "daylight white" or "full spectrum".
+There are also fluorescent tubes that are color formulated specifically for plant growth.

 The other benefit of high-output T5 fluorescents is the sheer number of fixture options available.
-Not only are T5 fixtures available in 2-foot (22-inch) and 4-foot (45-inch) approximate lengths, they are available in 2-tube, 4-tube, 6-tube, 8-tube, even 12-tube fixtures of varying widths.
+T5 fluorescent grow lights are available both in 2-foot (22-inch) lengths as 2-tube, 4-tube, and 8-tube fixtures; and in 4-foot (45-inch) approximate lengths, also available in 2-tube, 4-tube, 6-tube, 8-tube, even 12-tube fixtures of varying widths.
 These fixtures enable the indoor herb grower to grow herbs in larger areas with more even light distribution than old-fashioned T12 fixtures.
 The fixtures can be placed further above the plant canopy as well, although it is still recommended that they be placed no more than 12 inches above the plants.
 Some T5 grow light fixtures include an adjustable stand for moving the light up as the plants grow.